Shru/test-project/README.md

-This is test project created to test out git features.
+This is test project created to test out git features and to practice git scenarios.